preyes1/momentum/README.md

 # Calendar-App
- This is a calendar app/ to-do list for a final assignment FUNCTIONS TO ADD:
+ This is a calendar app/ to-do list for a final assignment\n FUNCTIONS TO ADD:
  -add delete and update event function
  -add update task function (maybe)